 - Frequently Asked Questions

-Requirements: You will need a Elite license level or higher to access the Authorize.Net addon.
+Requirements: You will need a Elite license level to access the Authorize.Net addon.

 Also, Authorize.Net requires your site to have SSL (https) enabled on the page where you’re adding a live payment form, as this allows you to securely send credit card data.
 For setup details, please see WPBeginner’s guide to adding SSL and HTTPS in WordPress.